 Since people usually go on Weibo to keep up to date on trends, news, and KOLs’ life.
 Brands must create marketing campaigns that are consistent with this kind of communication.

 Furthermore, brands have to focus their efforts on creating relevant and highly shareable content because posts on Weibo have much more chances to become viral than long articles on WeChat.

-Weibo, one of the Chinese most famous social networks, is the must-know tool for marketers who want to engage in the Chinese digital marketing area.
-However, to do advertise on Weibo is not an easy thing due to its various ad options and functions.
+Weibo, one of the Chinese most famous social networks, is a must-know tool for marketers who want to engage in the Chinese digital marketing area.
+However, to do advertising on Weibo is not an easy thing due to its various ad options and functions.

 There are 4 types of Weibo advertising:

 - Banner Advertisements: It’s more like a backlink that leads you to the advertiser’s homepage when you click it.

 - Weibo Search Engine Promotion: It’s Weibo search bar which provides the hot search list and the ads search keyword will be listed on the top within a tag “promotion”

 - Fan Headline (“Fanstop”): a popular option for advertising on Weibo, it will help to promote your account or the content you post on Weibo directly or via other famous Accounts.

 - Fan Tunnel: It could help you target a much larger group of Weibo users.
 It is not hard to understand because it is based on the whole of Weibo’s users.

 - KOL Campaign on Sina Weibo